cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 message ActorConfig {
   bytes content = 1;
 }

-message TrialConfig {
-  bytes content = 1;
-}

 ```

 -   content: The serialized protobuf message representing a config.
-The actual message type is defined in the `cogment.yaml` file in its respective section: `environment:config_type`, `actor_classes:config_type`, and `trial:config_type`.
-Environment config is for use by environments.
-Actor config is for use by actors (each actor class can have a different config type).
-Trial config is for use by pre-trial hooks.
+For a particular trial, the actual message type is defined in the `cogment.yaml` file in its respective section: `trial:config_type`, `environment:config_type`, and `actor_classes:config_type`.
+The trial config is given when starting a trial, and is for use by pre-trial hooks.
+The environment config is set by pre-trial hooks, and is for use by the environment.
+The actors configs are set by the pre-trial hooks, and are for use by actors (each actor class can have a different config type).

 ### `TrialActor`